ch1ru/elemental-bitcoin/docs/transactions.md

 The creator of bitcoin and others recognised this attack vector, and rebuilt this trust model so as not to rely on a central third party.
 This was technologically possible with the use of cryptographic math, computer networking and falling cost of electronic equipment to create many hardware nodes around the world.

+Imagine if there was a computer network of distributed nodes that could all verify transactions for financial incentives.
+They could prove to the whole world that the transaction was valid, using asymmetric key cryptography.
+Then due to the fact that there are many independent verifyers, no one could trust another but presumed that the majority were honest (because it paid better!).
+You don't need to imagine, because this system is conceptually what bitcoin is.

+## Enough with the history, let's get to the meat of it!